 I highly suggest you listen, learn and practice using the radio (without broadcasting), as it’s not the type of thing you want to figure out when you need it most.

 Your second path into the world of ham radio is very similar.
 You do what I mentioned above, but you find that the hobby of amateur radio now interests you.
-At this point, google your local ham radio club, reach out to them and see what resources they have to help you.
+At this point, google your local radio club, reach out to them and see what resources they have to help you.

 Amateur Radio Resources in Canada and the USA

 Another excellent place to start in Canada is rac.ca (Radio Amateurs of Canada), where you can find courses and study guides.
-In the US, you can visit arrl.org (National Association for Amateur Radio).
+In the United States, you can visit arrl.org (National Association for Amateur Radio).
 Millions of people worldwide are into amateur radio, many if not most of them for sheer enjoyment.
 The amount of resources available is endless.

 I took the path of buying some amateur radios and testing the waters for my own interest level.
 While learning how to use a ham radio, I knew I had just secured a very valuable communication tool for my outdoor adventures.
-As a bonus, these radios have secured me some long-range comms for the bad times such as SHTF, disasters, power outages, and so on, which I’ll explain a little further down.
+As a bonus, these radios have secured me some long-range comms for the bad times such as SHTF, natural disasters, power outages, and so on, which I’ll explain a little further down.

 What Ham Radio Should I Get